codetipster/whitebox/README.md

  within the Procfile, type in the following;
  `web: gunicorn main:app`
  i used `main` in the above command because my application root entry is called main.py, if yours is app.py then it should be called `app` or something else that you might ave chosen to call your application

+ Using `pip freeze > requirements.txt` to create a txt file that tells heroku what packages to install for deployment purposes